kyleshank/docs/upgrade.md

 ## Updating Craft CMS

-The first step to upgrading your Craft site to Craft 3 is updating Craft CMS itself.
+The first step to upgrading your site to Craft 3 is updating the CMS itself.

 Before you begin, make sure that: